Sara-M-Green/shelter-tipout-client/README.md

 https://shelter-tip-out-client.vercel.app/

 ## Summary
 Turbo Tips was built to solve a problem regarding tip out calculations at Shelter Distilling.
-Shelter Distilling bartenders pool all of the tips collected daily, then distribute tips out to employees in other departments based on sales.
+Shelter Distilling bartenders pool all the tips collected daily, then distribute tips out to employees in other departments based on sales.
 These sales numbers are pulled from our POS device.
-After tipping out the neccesary departments, the remaining tips are divided between the bartenders on an hourly scale.
+After tipping out the necessary departments, the remaining tips are divided between the bartenders on an hourly scale.

 Each evening, the closing bartender is responsible for filling out a tip form, manually doing math to calculate the correct tip amounts.
 This tip form is put into a binder, and at the end of the pay period, the manager manually calculates an accumulated tip total for each employee to submit to payroll.